Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Ben Laughlin almost 4 years ago
+Ben Laughlin over 4 years ago

 This budget is a $745 million justification for killing Black people.
 Giving $25 million to the police for pay raises is disgusting.
 Did you forget that less than 2 years ago Phoenix police killed more people than any other department?
 The police cannot be reformed.
 We must defund police.